How Many Languages Make Good Multilingual Instruction Tuning? A Case Study on BLOOM: Results and Discussions

+Only one language is not covered by either pre-training or instruction tuning: Quechuan (qu) in XCOPA.
+We plot its performance across all data mixtures in \Cref{fig:base-unseen-instruct-unseen-xcopa-xwinograd}.
+As the number of IT languages grows, accuracy fluctuates around the base model performance, showing a weak trend.
+This implies that if a language has no presence at all, there is very little transfer mIT can do.

-Then, we look at whether multilingual instruction fine-tuning can adapt the base LLM to unseen languages during pretraining. \Cref{fig:base-unseen-instruct-seen} shows the accuracy of languages that have not been used for training the base model but are used during instruction tuning.
-We find that adding a language to instruction tuning can immediately improve the performance on that language as anticipated, especially for th in~\Cref{fig:base-unseen-instruct-seen-xcopa-th}, my in~\Cref{fig:base-unseen-instruct-seen-xstory-my} and ru in~\Cref{fig:base-unseen-instruct-seen-xstory-ru}, the improvement is remarkable.
-But for ru in the XWinograd dataset in \Cref{fig:base-unseen-instruct-seen-winograd-ru}, the improved performance is still worse than the base model.
-We also observe that cross-lingual transfer is happening in the evaluated languages.
-For example, the performance on et and it in XCOPA shown in \Cref{fig:base-unseen-instruct-seen-xcopa-et,fig:base-unseen-instruct-seen-xcopa-it} can be further improved with the increase of instruction languages, and instruction fine-tuning on languages other than the target language tr can contribute to an improved performance than the base model as in \Cref{fig:base-unseen-instruct-seen-xcoap-tr}.
+\paragraph{Unseen by base, seen during IT} We then investigate an important use of multilingual instruction tuning---to adapt the base LLM to unseen languages during pre-training. \Cref{fig:base-unseen-instruct-seen-xcopa} show the accuracy of various languages that have not been (intentionally) learned during pre-training but appeared in instruction tuning (at some point), with additional languages exhibiting similar trends in \Cref{app:lang-exposure} \Cref{fig:base-unseen-instruct-seen}.
+We find that in the majority of scenarios, including a language in IT can immediately aid the performance of that language as anticipated.
+However, we also notice two interesting cases: 1) for Turkish (tr) tested in XCOPA (\Cref{fig:base-unseen-instruct-seen-xcopa}), the accuracy is similar before and after introducing the language to the IT data; 2) for Russian (ru) tested in XWinograd (\Cref{fig:adding-is-useless}), the performance is below base model prompting even after the language appears in mIT.
+Besides, cross-lingual transfer is observed in mIT, for instance: the performance of Estonia (et) and Italian (it) tested in XCOPA can further grow after more languages are added; the performance of Turkish (tr) tested in XCOPA is already favourable without the language itself.

-There are two languages that are not covered by the base model and instruction-tuned models, i.e., qu and jp. \Cref{fig:base-unseen-instruct-unseen-xcopa-xwinograd} shows the results.
-The accuracy on qu fluctuates in general, but with a steadily increasing trend when adding lt, lv, mk, ml, mn, and mr. The accuracy on jp also fluctuates, but with more than 20 languages for instruction tuning is better than tuning with fewer than 20 languages in many cases.
-Moreover, the performance on jp shows an opposite result to the performance on other languages, and the average performance - instruction fine-tuning is beneficial to jp in XWinograd that is completely unseen during pretraining or fine-tuning.
+\paragraph{Seen by base, unseen during IT} Finally, \Cref{fig:base-seen-instruct-unseen-xcopa-xstory} displays the two languages in this category.
+In both cases, IT is better than base model prompting, indicating that mIT can transfer to unseen IT languages that have been pre-trained.
+Nonetheless, increasing the number of languages during mIT does not significantly bring benefits.

+\paragraph{Summary} By examining result patterns in exhaustive seen-unseen cases, we can infer that having a particular language in instruction tuning data is often beneficial for its performance, although some outliers can be observed.
+Regardless of whether a language is learned during pre-training, if it does not appear in the IT data composite, the benefit from massive mIT is usually limited.